weaveworks-guides/weave-net-legacy/kubernetes/coreos/azure/README.md

 4. Automatically scale the app.
 5. View the Weave network across hosts and pods.

-The example does not require any programming and will take about 15 minutes to build.
+The example does not require any programming and will take about 15 minutes to complete.

 #What You Will Use